probe-lab/go-kademlia/README.md

-go-kademlia
+go-libdht
 =======================

-> A Generic Go Kademlia Implementation
+> A Generic Go DHT Toolbox

-Generic Kademlia implementation in Go that can be used to build DHT Protocols.
-This repository is **NOT** meant to be the home of the Go IPFS DHT implementation, it is meant to provide generic Kademlia building blocks that could be used in multiple Kademlia implementations and simulations.
-This Kademlia implementation was built to be reproducible: most of the modules are single threaded, allowing sequential execution.
+Generic DHT Toolbox in Go that can be used to build DHT Protocols.
+This repository is **NOT** meant to be the home of the Go IPFS DHT implementation, it is meant to provide generic DHT building blocks that could be used in multiple DHT implementations and simulations.
+This library was built to be reproducible: most of the modules are single threaded, allowing sequential execution.
 This repository enables deterministic testing, and stable simulations.

 ## Documentation